HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/array_methods.md

     console.log(number);
   })
 ```
 `forEach` takes a **callback** function as an argument.
-At each iteration it passes the current value to the callback function as the first argument.
+At each iteration it passes the value of current element to the callback function as the first argument.
 It also passes index position as the second argument and we can capture it like this: (the callback doesn't have to use those arguments if it doesn't need them)

 ```javascript
   [1, 2, 3].forEach((number, index) => {